PeterJBurke/CreateSITLenv/README.md

 - **Installs MAVProxy, SITL, and ArduCopter**
   Build, run, and customize virtual drones yourself ([ArduPilot SITL setup guide](https://ardupilot.org/dev/docs/setting-up-sitl-on-linux.html)).
-- **Automated setup of a systemd service**
+- **Creates a virtual drone in the cloud**
-  Runs a virtual drone (ArduPilot SITL + MAVProxy) automatically on boot as a background service.
+  Installs a background service to automatically run on boot, for an always-on virtual drone accessible from anywhere on the internet.

 ## Usage & Connection